ryanthegentry/crypto-archives/README.md

  [Zexe: Enabling Decentralized Private Computation](https://eprint.iacr.org/2018/962.pdf)  by Sean Bowe, Alessandro Chiesa, Matthew Green, Ian Miers, Pratyush Mishra, Howard Wu ( [ipfs](https://gateway.ipfs.io/ipfs/QmY4ss4XLbpa4Yfe7ffRoh4DV3n3JCVTPsRqSEhTT96DtL) )
 * A ledger-based system where users execute offline computations, and produce transactions that hide all information about the offline computations and can be validated by anyone in constant time.
 [2018]

 [Spartan: Efficient and general-purpose zkSNARKs without trusted setup](https://eprint.iacr.org/2019/550) by Srinath Setty ( [ipfs](https://gateway.ipfs.io/ipfs/QmWp8G6EjNbaP18jpnBnTd2Nvxa851UuXZ1gPuM5MG3FAq) )
 * The first zk-SNARK construction without a trusted setup (i.e. a “transparent” zk-SNARK) where verifying a proof incurs sub-linear costs without requiring data parallelism (or other homogeneity) in the structure of an arithmetic circuit for which a proof is produced.
 [2019]

+[Zero-Knowledge Proof-of-Identity](https://eprint.iacr.org/2019/546.pdf) by David Cerezo Sanchez ( [ipfs](https://gateway.ipfs.io/ipfs/QmX53D3RqRbmNoqKU9xvknHj7ujwWkqj1Bct2mG4xnCkYG) )
+* Removing the inefficiencies of Sybil-resistant mechanisms such as PoW and PoS, limiting the number of mining nodes a single individual would be able to run while keeping membership open to everyone, circumventing the impossibility of full decentralization and the blockchain scalability trilemma when instantiated on a blockchain with a consensus protocol based on the cryptographic random selection of nodes.
+[2019]

+## Privacy

+[RingCT 3.0 for Blockchain Conﬁdential Transaction: Shorter Size and Stronger Security](https://eprint.iacr.org/2019/508) by Tsz Hon Yuen, Shi-feng Sun, Joseph K. Liu, Man Ho Au, Muhammed F. Esgin, Qingzhao Zhang, and Dawu Gu ( [ipfs](https://gateway.ipfs.io/ipfs/QmS39PCEL4mmaNZhypa3uejKDjDR93ijFzgBgVisELZ8sU) )
+* The RingCT3.0 protocol is 97% less than the ring signature size of the original RingCT1.0 protocol used in Monero, outperforming existing solutions in terms of efficiency and security.
+[2019]

+[Revisiting Privacy-aware Blockchain Public Key Infrastructure](https://eprint.iacr.org/2019/527.pdf) by Olamide Omolola and Paul Plessing ( [ipfs](https://gateway.ipfs.io/ipfs/QmdgsUiaxWwDAQbtmPaWkKG9Yazomk6Y1yXLiBS7KonHKD) )
+* This work proposes the use of ring signatures to solve the problem of authenticating registered members of the blockchain during key update to ensure that only registered members can perform key updates and presents a revocation mechanism that involves key deletion from the blockchain for PB-PKI.
+[2019]

 ## Proofs of Space, Time & Replication
  [Proofs of Space](https://eprint.iacr.org/2017/893.pdf)  by Hamza Abusalah, Joel Alwen, Bram Cohen, Danylo Khilko, Krzysztof Pietrzak, Leonid Reyzin ( [ipfs](https://gateway.ipfs.io/ipfs/QmNxX8QutzqTgNhvaZ8pHFaeJVUbXKwMMAY2R5Ur9vBpdG) )